Noranda

 AreaSearch analysis of residential development drivers sees Noranda recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Noranda has averaged approximately 16 new dwelling approvals per year.
-Development approval data is produced by the Australian Bureau of Statistics on a financial year basis, with 84 homes approved over the past five financial years, from FY21 to FY25, and zero approvals so far in FY26.
-On average, Noranda has seen around 4.6 new residents per year for every home built during these years.
+Noranda has averaged approximately 16 new dwelling approvals annually over the past five financial years, with a total of 84 homes approved between FY21 and FY25, and one so far in FY26.
+On average, 4.6 new residents have arrived per year for each dwelling constructed during this period.

 Frequently Asked Questions - Development